Pre care & after care

 - Prolonged itching may occur but keep the area cool and apply aloe vera gel or calming creams.

-In order for treatment to be successful and effective without as few adverse effects as possible, you must follow the aftercare routine as indicated on this page.
+In order for treatment to be successful and effective with minimal potential adverse effects as possible, you must follow the aftercare routine as indicated on this page.